 Q. Are we going to receive council shoulder patches?

 A. No. They will not be provided.
 Units can produce council shoulder patches at their own expense.
 Designs require regional approval to ensure adherence to BSA policies.
+If any element of Japan's world jamboree logo is used in your design, you will need to follow guidelines posted in this 23rd World Scout Jamboree Design Guidelines PDF as well as get permission from the Japan world jamboree office if the item will be sold.
 If the World Crest logo is used in your design, you will need to apply for a commercial license from WOSM if the patches are sold.
 If they are not sold and the World Crest logo is used, you will simply need to apply for a non-commercial license from WOSM.
 Click here for more information.

 Q. Will BSA be participating in the Home Hospitality Program offered by Japan?